ssfsx17/sky-islands/core.md

 - **Elemental Sticky Bomb: <Specific>** - You take 1 elemental damage of the specific element, per status phase.
 Multiple sticky bombs can stack.
 Thankfully they have finite durations.
 - **Elemental Weakness: <Specific>** - Incoming damage from the specified element bypasses your armor.
 The most recent application of this status removes all previous applications.
 - **Elemental Weapon Coating: <Specific>** - All of your weapons have their damage type changed to be of the specified element.
 The most recent application of this status removes all previous applications.
 - **Elemental Weapon Resin: <Specific>** - All of your weapons have their damage type changed to be of the specified element.
-They also your Power Level to the damage.
+They also add your Power Level to the damage.
 If the damage boost occurs, then one stack of this status is removed during the status phase.
 The most recent application of this status removes all previous applications.
 If you have both Elemental Weapon Coating and Elemental Weapon Resin statuses, then the Resin effect supercedes the Coating effect until the Resin wears off, after which the Coating will take over.
 - **Entombed** - Unable to move.
 Physical Evasion is zero.
 Removed whenever you take Air elemental damage.
+- **Fire Wheel Sprinting** - Your horizontal movement is increased by 10 feet.
+Every enemy who you move past in square-side contact receives an amount of Fire damage equal to 1/10th of your Magical Power, ignoring Magical Armor and Magical Evasion.
 - **Fireaura** - You cause fire damage to all adjacent enemies during the status phase, as if it had been done by the Burning status.
 Add your Power Level to your Magical Armor.
 - **Fluidmotion** - You move through liquids as if it were normal ground.
 Maximum downwards jump distance is increased by 20 feet.
 You can move upwards through liquids, such as waterfalls, without using up any upwards jump.
 - **Forgetfulness** - Lose an amount of Energy equal to 25% of your Maximum Energy per status phase.
 Removed whenever you take Light elemental damage.
 - **Fragility** - Physical Armor is zero.
 Removed whenever you take magical damage.
 Can be removed by spending all action points to recollect yourself.
+- **Light Shining Finger** - 1/10th of all damage from your Unarmed attacks and techniques is dealt to all enemies who are square-side-adjacent to your target, ignoring Evasion and Armor.
 - **Melting** - Lose an amount of Health equal to 10% of your Maximum Health per status phase.
 Physical Armor and Magical Armor are halved.
 Removed whenever you take Water elemental damage.
 - **Mindmaze** - Magical Accuracy and Magical Evasion are halved.
 Can be removed by spending all action points to clear your mind.
 - **Moon Madness** - You are only able to do unarmed attacks and techniques.
 Removed whenever you take Wood elemental damage.
+- **Moon Night-Eye** - Your Physical Accuracy, Magical Accuracy and Magical Evasion are increased by an amount equal to half of your Power Level.
+  - Water: You gain the Water Flow Returning Force status condition.
 - **Overheat** - You take an amount of damage equal to 10% of your Maximum Health for each Action Point you use.
 When you do a Charge action, you furthermore take damage equal to double the amount of Energy you gained.
 One stack of Overheat is removed during the status phase.
 - **Preserving Compress** - You do not take damage from status conditions.
 - **Recharging** - Regain an amount of Energy equal to 10% of your Maximum Energy per status phase.
+- **Regenerating** - Regain an amount of Health equal to 10% of your Maximum Health per status phase.
+- **Repulsed Weapon** - You cannot use your weapon.
+This status condition is always removed during the status phase.
 - **Resuscitate** - Remove one stack of Resuscitate during the status phase.
 When the final stack of the Resuscitate status is removed, you are revived with 1 Health.
 - **Shadowconcealed** - Add your Level to your Physical Evasion and Magical Evasion.
 - **Shattered** - All Armor is halved.
 Multiple stacks of Shattered do not cause additional effects.
 One stack of Shattered is removed during the status phase.
 - **Shininghead** - Add your Power Level to your Evasion and Armor against all line-of-sight and ranged techniques.
 - **Shocked** - Magical Power and Magical Armor are halved.
 Removed whenever you take Earth elemental damage.
 Can be removed by spending all action points to breathe and calm down from the shock.
+- **Stonehide** - Add your Power Level to your Physical Armor.
+For all melee and reach attacks against you, if your Magical Accuracy is higher than the attacker's Magical Evasion, then the attacker gets the Repulsed Weapon status condition.
 - **Stunned** - All Accuracy and Evasion are halved.
 Multiple stacks of Stunned do not cause additional effects.
 One stack of Stunned is removed during the status phase.
 - **Suffocation** - Lose an amount of Health equal to 10% of your Maximum Health per status phase.
 Horizontal movement is limited to 5 feet.
 Removed whenever you take Earth elemental damage.
 - **Thorns** - Whenever you do damage, you lose an amount of Health equal to 10% of your Maximum Health.
 One stack of Thorns is removed during the status phase.
 - **Venom** - Lose an amount of Health equal to 5% of your Maximum Health per status phase.
 Lose an amount of Energy equal to 5% of your Maximum Energy per status phase.
+- **Water Flow Returning Force** - Every time you take more than 1 damage from an enemy who is square-side-adjacent, and your Magical Evasion is greater than 1.5x that enemy's Magical Accuracy, you immediately do an Unarmed attack against that enemy.
+This does not use APs and occurs immediately after you took the damage, thus possibly preventing the enemy from using the rest of their APs depending on circumstances.
+- **Wood Tree Of Life** - Every time you regain Health, 1/4th of that regain is additionally done to all square-side-adjacent allies.

 # 8. World Details